 If the Formal Complaint is not dismissed or resolved by Informal Resolution, the Formal Complaint will proceed to a live hearing.
-The hearing will be conducted in accordance with the procedure set forth in Attachment 2 of the TTUS regulation found at the following link: https://www.texastech.edu/offices/cfo/system-regulation-07.06.A-2-title-ix-hearing-procedures.pdf
+The hearing will be conducted in accordance with the procedure set forth in TTUS Regulation 07.06.A - Attachment 2.